Terra Collection Initiative: Samuel F. B. Morse’s “Gallery of the Louvre” and the Art of Invention

 Known today primarily for his role in the development of the electromagnetic telegraph and his namesake code, Samuel Morse began his career as a painter.
 Created between 1831 and 1833 in Paris and New York, Gallery of the Louvre was Morse’s masterwork and the culmination of his studies in Europe.

-The painting’s conservation has yielded insight into Morse’s working methods and confirmed that Morse was as fearless an experimenter with painting media as he was with the daguerreotype and the electromagnetic telegraph later in his career.
-The 30-minute video A New Look: Samuel F. B. Morse’s “Gallery of the Louvre,” documents this 2010 conservation conducted by Lance Mayer and Gay Myers, specialists in American painting.
+The painting’s conservation in 2010 yielded insight into Morse’s working methods and confirmed that Morse was as fearless an experimenter with painting media as he was with the daguerreotype and the electromagnetic telegraph later in his career.
+The 30-minute video A New Look: Samuel F. B. Morse’s “Gallery of the Louvre,” documents the conservation conducted by Lance Mayer and Gay Myers, specialists in American painting.

-The exhibition, Samuel F. B. Morse’s “Gallery of the Louvre” and the Art of Invention, is the culmination of the painting’s extensive conservation treatment and two years of scholarly investigation.
-It is accompanied by an anthology of the same title, published by the Terra Foundation and distributed by Yale University Press.
-Sharing this masterwork from our collection with audiences across the country demonstrates Daniel Terra’s belief that American art is a dynamic and powerful expression of the nation’s history and identity, and that engagement with original works of art can be a transformative experience.
+The exhibition, Samuel F. B. Morse’s “Gallery of the Louvre” and the Art of Invention, was the culmination of the painting’s extensive conservation treatment and two years of scholarly investigation.
+It was accompanied by an anthology of the same title, published by the Terra Foundation and distributed by Yale University Press.

 January 24–May 4, 2015